 Silvereye prides themselves on the strength of their business and government relationships, and strategic approach.
 Clients have included government agencies, publicly listed and private corporates, and organisations in the non-profit sector.
 They were recent finalists in the Wellington Export Awards.
 Their Chinese-speaking team assists Chinese businesses in New Zealand and Kiwi businesses doing business in China.

 Part of Silvereye’s success is understanding that for their client’s story to be heard that they need to have a complementary presence across their stakeholders, clients, government and the media.
-This is why, when Silvereye secured Minister for Economic Development, Hon David Parker, for the Co-operative Business NZ Leaders’ Forum earlier this year they made sure that he understood the importance of the co-operative model to the NZ economy.
+This is why, when Silvereye secured both NZ Prime Minister Rt Hon Jacinda Ardern and Minister for Economic Development, Hon David Parker, for the Co-operative Business NZ Leaders’ Forum in February 2019, they made sure that they understood the importance of the co-operative model to the NZ economy.
+Silvereye also arranged for Minister Parker to address the 2018 event.

 Silvereye enjoys working with co-operatives because they understand the power of a collective narrative, and the importance of delivering value to members.